PhRudolph/sweeper-angular-13/README.md

 Features:
-When you suspect that a tile has a bomb, you can put a flag on a field that makes it impossible for you to click on it on accident.
+When you suspect that a tile has a bomb, you can put a flag on a field with right click that makes it impossible for you to click on it on accident.
 It can always be removed again.

 If there is a whole bunch of nothing in a bigger area, dont worry.
 You wont need to click every tile.
 Instead it will be revealed automatically.